The Unfortunate Rake: Tunes

-In the 1950s a version sung by A L Lloyd and called 'The Unfortunate Rake' was released, with Kenneth Goldstein as editor of the LP called 'Street Songs of England', and the same version was included on Goldstein's later Folkways LP, "The Unfortunate Rake".
-Though this version is described on the liner notes as a nineteenth century broadside version, and is often taken as such in subsequent literature, Lloyd's practice in the past had been to publish 'composite' versions of songs, to give what he called 'greater continuity or higher dramatic interest'.
-The liner notes to the second LP are often cited as a source of historical information about this song, though they do not appear to come within Wikipedia's definition of a "reliable source", having been compiled by Goldstein, who had had an education in business and was currently in the business of selling folk music via recorded music.
+In the 1950s a version sung by A L Lloyd and called "The Unfortunate Rake" was released, with Kenneth Goldstein as editor of the LP called "Street Songs of England", and the same version was included on Goldstein's later Folkways LP, "The Unfortunate Rake".
+Though this version is described on the liner notes as a nineteenth century broadside version, and is often taken as such in subsequent literature, Lloyd's practice in the past had been to publish "composite" versions of songs, to give what he called "greater continuity or higher dramatic interest".
+The liner notes to the second LP are often cited as a source of historical information about this song, though their reliability is questionable as they were compiled by Goldstein, who had a business education and was in the business of selling recorded folk music.
 The version sung, and possibly devised, by Lloyd appears to be the earliest available variant using the title "The Unfortunate Rake" for which there is clear evidence.

 These liner notes are the main origin of an often repeated incorrect idea that an early version of the song was collected in Dublin, Ireland.
 In those notes Goldstein cites an article by Kenneth Lodewick as a source.
-In that article, Lodewick incorrectly substitutes 'Dublin' for 'Cork', which is the place of collection given in the source material he cites.
+In that article, Lodewick incorrectly substitutes "Dublin" for "Cork", which is the place of collection given in the source material he cites.
 That same source material is where A L Lloyd obtained the tune he uses on the LP.
 It is a collection of Irish tunes gathered by William Forde in Ireland, and published by P W Joyce, of the Royal Society of Antiquaries of Ireland in 1909.
 The tune in question is called "My Jewel, My Joy", and not "The Unfortunate Rake".
 Lloyd's rationale for selecting this tune is outlined in the essay cited by Goldstein in the liner notes to the second LP.

-None of these versions, with the exception of the 1950s version by A L Lloyd, and the version collected in Virginia, includes the phrase "St James'", though some refer to a differently named hospital.
+None of these versions, with the exception of the 1950s version by A L Lloyd, and the version collected in Virginia, includes a reference to the "St James" hospital or "infirmary", though some refer to a differently named hospital.

 Lyrics

-In most variants the narrator is a friend or parent who meets the young man or woman who is dying; in other variants the narrator is the one dying.
+In most variants the narrator is a friend or parent who meets the song's dying subject; in other variants the narrator is the one dying.

-The 1960 Folkways Records album also titled "The Unfortunate Rake" features 20 different variations of the ballad.
+The 1960 Folkways Records album also titled The Unfortunate Rake features 20 different variations of the ballad.
+The liner notes of this album claim that A L Lloyd is singing a nineteenth century broadsheet version, but does not specify which.
+The notes refer to an article by A L Lloyd.
+This article explicitly refers to the Such version, and the last two verses are quoted accurately, but despite this, the words sung by Lloyd are not those in the Such broadside.

 Variants not in this album include a number of nineteenth century broadsheet versions, including: